25 Feb How To Care For A Horse: Ultimate Guide for Beginners

 Lastly, your land will need shelter for your horse.
 Whether it’s a simple run-in or a well-built barn, your horse will need a place they can escape bad weather or heat.
 Building a shelter on your property can be a big expense, so it’s important to research other options.

-What You Should Know About Keeping a Horse at a Boarding Stable
+Keeping a Horse at a Boarding Stable

 If you don’t have adequate space to keep your horse on your own property, you can always keep your horse at a boarding stable.
 A boarding stable is a farm that you can pay to keep your horse on their land and use their facilities.
 Oftentimes, boarding stables will even see to the daily care of your horse, like feeding and turning them out.